crmfuze/sanity-ignite/README.md

 - **`modules/` - Components that Accept Sanity Data**

-  - These components receive **data from Sanity queries** and might contain logic to manipulate or render that data.
+  - These components receive **data from Sanity/Medusa queries** and might contain logic to manipulate or render that data.
   - No direct data fetching should happen inside these components.
   - They can, however, call **server actions** that fetch or modify data.